-Staff advocated for people to ensure they had equal access to services, such as healthcare.
-Staff told us they liked working at the home and enjoyed supporting people.
+Staff advocated for people to ensure they had equal access to services, such as healthcare and appointments to follow up on any health concerns.
+Staff told us they liked working at the service and enjoyed supporting people.

-For more details, please see the full report which is on the CQC website at www.cqc.org.uk.
+For more details, please see the full report which is on the CQC website at www.cqc.org.uk

-Rating at last inspection

-The last rating for this service was good (published 29 November 2017).
+Rating at last inspection The last rating for this service was good (published 20 December 2017)